jesi-rgb/jesirgb.com/src/posts/gif-encoding.md

   - open source
 ---

-# GIF encoding in p5.js 🌸

 Okay!
-It's now time to understand how GIF actually works, at least in the contest of a library like and javascript.
+It's now time to understand how GIF actually works, at least in the contest of a library like javascript.

 This article will particularly be focused on the decisions I made while adding this functionality to the tool, which may not be the best, but it's mostly a journey through what I discovered and learned.